The Confidence Gap

 The first is to embrace Psalmist-like honesty with God about where you are with this.
 In terms of the ‘Confidence Gap’, Psalm 126 is short and particularly helpful.[4]
 You can read the whole Psalm here:

 The first half of the Psalm (v1-3) involves the Psalmist looking back to great things God has done in the past.
 The return from exile in Babylon under Nehemiah seems to be in view here.
 The Psalmist renews his confidence in God by remembering great blessings poured out.
 Looking back, it was like a dream, when people were amazed at God’s work, and God’s people were full of joy.
 The second half (v4-6) strikes a very different tone.
 These verses are a plea for God to restore their fortunes.
 The talk here is of weeping, and longing.
-So that’s exactly where we should start if we find ourselves in the Confidence Gap.
+So that’s exactly where we should start if we find ourselves stuck in the Confidence Gap.

 So, we can look back and see what God has done, in our lives, and in church history; and regain some confidence.
 Reading the stories of people like the Wesleys or Robert Murray McCheyne or the Lewis revival of the 20th Century can help us to see what God can do.
 [5]Hearing testimonies of how people became Christians is really important – we should tell our stories to each other more!
 Then we should turn this renewed longing to God in prayer, asking God to restore what has been lost, and to turn our sorrow in joy.
 Spend some time in Psalm 126.